erwindevreugd/PSDataConduIT/Docs/en-US/Get-IntrusionDoorHardwareStatus.md

 ```
 Get-IntrusionDoorHardwareStatus [[-Server] <String>] [[-Credential] <PSCredential>] [-IntrusionDoorID <Int32>]
+ [<CommonParameters>]
 ```

 ## DESCRIPTION
 Gets the intrusion door hardware status for all intrusion doors or the hardware status for a single intrusion door if an intrusion door id is specified.

 If the result returns null, try the parameter "-Verbose" to get more details.

 ## EXAMPLES

-### -------------------------- EXAMPLE 1 --------------------------
+### EXAMPLE 1
 ```
 Get-IntrusionDoorHardwareStatus
 ```